eclipse-imagen/imagen/docs/guide/introduction/index.md

 # Introduction to Eclipse ImageN

-THe Java programming language has continued to grow both in popularity and scope since its initial release.
+The Java programming language has continued to grow both in popularity and scope since its initial release.
 Java in its current form is the culmination of several years work, dating back to 1991 when it was conceived as a modular and extensible programming